auth-Afham/ComputerMouseSimulation-RandomForest/README.md

 1. **Define Screen Size**: Set the `SCREEN_WIDTH` and `SCREEN_HEIGHT` variables according to your screen dimensions.

+2. Download Pre-built Executable:

+- You can download the pre-built executable version of this script from [this link](https://drive.google.com/drive/folders/1MCnatHxJNPOmy1-nLrXWj7jebzb7EKd9).
+- Install the executable locally.

-2. **Run the Script**: Execute the script using Python:
+3. **Run the Script**: Execute the script using Python:

    ```bash
    python ComputerMouseSimulation.py
    ```

-3. **Cursor Movement and Prediction**: The script will capture cursor movement and screen pixels, predict cursor angle, speed, and button clicks using trained models, and simulate cursor movement accordingly.
+4. **Cursor Movement and Prediction**: The script will capture cursor movement and screen pixels, predict cursor angle, speed, and button clicks using trained models, and simulate cursor movement accordingly.

-4. **Keyboard Interrupt (Ctrl+C)**: To stop the script, use a keyboard interrupt (Ctrl+C).
+5. **Keyboard Interrupt (Ctrl+C)**: To stop the script, use a keyboard interrupt (Ctrl+C).
 The script will print non-RGB data collected during execution.

 **Note:** This script uses machine learning models to predict cursor behavior.
 Make sure to train the models before running the script for accurate predictions.